Queen's Wharf, Brisbane

-Queen's Wharf is a multipurpose residential and entertainment precinct under construction on either side of William Street in the central business district of Brisbane, Australia.
-The megaproject is the largest development undertaken in Queensland and the largest casino resort in Australia.
+Queen's Wharf is a multipurpose residential and entertainment precinct that is partially complete and partially under construction on either side of William Street in the central business district of Brisbane, Australia.
+The megaproject is one of Australia's biggest mixed-use precincts.

 In July 2015, the Queensland Government announced the Destination Brisbane Consortium of Star Entertainment Group, Chow Tai Fook Enterprises and Far East Consortium, as the successful tenderer for the redevelopment.
 The mixed-use development will feature 2,000 apartments, 1,100 hotel rooms and a casino.
-The project also includes a 1,500 seat-ballroom and a sky-deck observation platform with 360 degree views.
+The project also includes a 1,500 seat-ballroom and a Sky Deck observation platform with 360 degree views.
+The Sky Deck will be open to the public 24/7.
+There will be around 50 new cafés, bars and restaurants in the resort.
+An oblong sculpture by artist Lindy Lee is located at the George Street entrance.

 The redevelopment includes the construction of four high-rise buildings and the Neville Bonner Bridge connecting the precinct to South Bank, as well as the repurposing of existing heritage-listed structures within the site.
-Treasury Casino will close and be converted into a department store.
-Work commenced in March 2018 with a preliminary 2022 completion date that was updated to 2023.
+Work commenced in March 2018 with a preliminary 2022 completion date that was updated to 2023, and again delayed to April 2024.
+Treasury Casino closed on 25 August 2024.
+A staged opening began on 29 August 2024.
+Bad weather and the COVID-19 pandemic were blamed for the delay.

-The project's location was criticized for its proximity to the historical heart of the city and government seat of power.
+The project's location was criticised for its proximity to the historical heart of the city and government seat of power.

 History

 Construction was undertaken by Multiplex.
-Onsite demolition took over a year to complete.
-The Neville Bonner building and the Executive building had to be removed.
-The height of the Executive building made it the tallest building demolition to take place in Queensland.
+On-site demolition took over a year to complete.
+The Neville Bonner Building and the Executive Building had to be removed.
+The height of the Executive Building made it the tallest building demolition to take place in Queensland.
 More than 33,000 tonnes of rubble were created.
 Excavated rock was used to provide fill for the development of a car mall at Brisbane Airport.
 During excavation 134-year-old electrical cables were unearthed.
 Six basements were dug.

 By October 2021 the lift cores for both the Dorsett hotel and Rosewood hotels had reached level 21.
-In the same month it was reported that 98% of the residencies had already been purchased.
+In the same month it was reported that 98 per cent of the residencies had been purchased.

 In September 2022, the Sky Deck was raised into place.
-This involved the placement of a 175-tonne piece of steel, 100 metres above ground level, between the two curved towers.
-The Sky Deck will extend 250 metres around the top of two towers.
+This involved the placement of a 175-tonne piece of steel 100 metres above ground level, between the two curved towers.
+The Sky Deck extends 250 metres around the top of two towers.